-The Cable Management (v2) series features three different sizes of lightweight accessory organizer, and each one comes with three elasticated cable ties.
+The Cable Management (v2) series features three different sizes of the lightweight accessory organizer, and each one comes with three elasticated cable ties.
 If you find you want more of these Red Whip cable ties, Think Tank sell them on their own in packs of ten for $10.

 I’ve used a ton of different organizers over the years but what has brought me back to the Cable Management series is how lightweight they are.
-Each one weighs just about 100g (0.2lb) and frankly I’ll take any weight saving I can get when I’m carrying a bag full of gear.
+Each one weighs just about 100g (0.2lb) and frankly, I’ll take any weight saving I can get when I’m carrying a bag full of gear.

 Use Multiple Bags

 The way I like to do things is to keep all the necessary items for one type of photography in their own bag.
 I have many of the small Cable Management 10 bags for things like remote camera triggers, microphones and GoPro gear, and a larger Cable Management 20 that holds all the bits and pieces for my underwater camera housing.
 A first Cable Management 30 holds my laptop charger, memory card readers and hard drive cables, whilst a second one holds my flash, flash cables, flash gels, grids and the TTL flash trigger.

 Having things organized in these different bags means I rarely forget anything, even when I’m packing hundreds of small items on bigger trips!
 If I’m packing things in a hurry, it’s super fast for me to pick my tiny kit bags and get out of the door with the right gear in just a couple of minutes.
 To keep things further organized, I use the business card holder on the back of each bag to label the content of each kit.